The Moviegoer (album): Availability

-The continued unavailability of The Moviegoer is believed to be due to Walker's dissatisfaction with his albums from the early to mid-1970s, as well as the 1969 Scott: Scott Walker Sings Songs from his T.V.
-Series album, all of which were made up entirely of cover versions and which he describes in the documentary Scott Walker: 30 Century Man as his "wilderness years".
-Walker blocked CD re-releases of T.V Series, The Moviegoer and Any Day Now (1973), while Stretch (1973) and We Had It All (1974) were re-released on CD in 1997 by an independent label without Walker's own approval.
+The continued unavailability of The Moviegoer is due to Walker's dissatisfaction with the album and its three successors - Any Day Now (1973), Stretch (1973) and We Had It All (1974) - as well as 1969's Scott Walker Sings Songs from his T.V.
+Series, all of which were made up entirely of cover versions and which he describes in the documentary Scott Walker: 30 Century Man as his "wilderness years".
+Walker later blocked ...T.V.
+Series, The Moviegoer and Any Day Now from being released on CD, while Stretch and We Had It All were released on CD in 1997 by an independent label without Walker's own approval.

 In spite of the album's deletion, the majority of the songs were released on Scott Walker compilation CDs during the 2000s.
 "Glory Road", "The Summer Knows", and "The Ballad of Sacco and Vanzetti" are included on the 2003 5 Easy Pieces box set, while "Loss Of Love", "Come Saturday Morning", "That Night", "This Way Mary", "A Face In The Crowd", "Speak Softly Love" and "Easy Come Easy Go" can be found on 2005's Classics & Collectibles.
 Only "Joe Hill" and "All His Children" remain unavailable.